 Annual vending machine fee.
 In addition to the tobacco/e-cigarette dealer license fee, the annual fee for a vending machine is $50, payable in the same manner as the annual license fee.
 This fee of $50 applies to each vending machine.

-Sale to minors prohibited.
-It is unlawful for any person, including any licensee, to sell, offer for sale, give away, or deliver any tobacco product or e-cigarette or cartridge or component of an e-cigarette to any person under the age of 18 years.
+It is unlawful for any person, including any licensee, to sell, offer for sale, give away, or deliver any tobacco product or e-cigarette or cartridge or component of an e-cigarette to any person under the age of 21 years.

 Original package required.
 It is unlawful for any person, firm, or corporation, including any licensee, to sell or offer for sale any cigarettes or e-cigarettes to any person unless they are in the original package, pack, or carton.

-Purchase by minor prohibited.
-It is unlawful for any person under the age of 18 years to purchase any tobacco product or any e-cigarette or e-cigarette cartridge or component.
+It is unlawful for any person under the age of 21 years to purchase any tobacco product or any e-cigarette or e-cigarette cartridge or component.

 It is unlawful for any person under the age of 18 years to possess any tobacco product or e-cigarette, except that the possession by a person under the age of 18 years under the direct supervision of that person's parent or guardian in the privacy of the parent's or guardian's home is not prohibited.